DFriend01/vscode-workspace-config/README.md

-# vscode-workspace-config
+# VS Code Config

-My VS Code configurations
+Open `config.code-workspace` in VS Code and click "Open Workspace" to apply the settings.